--s bootscript Forcibly rewrites the OpenBoot PROM environment variables of the control domain by using the bootscript function.
+-s bootscript Rewrite the OpenBoot PROM environment variables of the control domain, using the bootscript (scripts that are executed at the startup of the OpenBoot PROM) feature.

-use-nvramrc Sets the environment variable use-nvramrc? to false. security-mode Sets the environment variable security-mode? to none.
+use-nvramrc Sets the environment variable use-nvramrc? to false.

+security-mode Sets the environment variable security-mode? to none.